ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: As a parameter, it must have a type anyway and we said it should be a CBOR array consistently with the usage of this parameter in the following sections.
 -->

-* 'client_cred', with value the public key or certificate of the Client.
+* 'client_cred', with value the public key or certificate of the Client, encoded as a CBOR bstr.
 If the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, this field contains the public key of the Client.

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value a list of public key repositories storing the certificate of the Client.